 In 2016, US News and World Report declared Denver the best city to live in the country.
-In 2017, Denver ranked No. 2, after Austin.
-So what makes the Mile High City all the rage right now?
+Now, three years later, Denver is ranked No. 2, after Austin.
+So what's behind the Mile High City's continuing popularity?
 Here are the features you can expect to enjoy if you are considering living in Denver.

 Get Fit and Enjoy the Fresh Air with Denver’s Parks, Trails, Slopes, and Waterways